Françoise-Louise de Warens

 Françoise-Louise de Warens, born Louise Éléonore de la Tour du Pil, also called Madame de Warens (31 March 1699 – 29 July 1762), was the benefactress and mistress of Jean-Jacques Rousseau.

-Life

-Warens was born in Vevey, into a Swiss Protestant family who had immigrated to Annecy.
-She was educated in boarding schools.
-In 1713, she was married to Sébastien-Isaac de Loys.

-She became a Roman Catholic in 1726 in order to receive a church pension which had been instated to increase the spread of Roman Catholicism near Geneva, then a bastion of Protestantism.
-She had her marriage annulled.
+Warens was born in Vevey, into a Swiss Protestant family who had immigrated to Annecy, but became a Roman Catholic in 1726 in order to receive a church pension which had been instated to increase the spread of Roman Catholicism near Geneva, then a bastion of Protestantism.